coding-panda/panda-pods-repeater-field/README.txt

 * fix: Fixed the problem that the "Please save the parent first" message stopped appearing.
 * fix: Fixed the problem that the child pod became available when the parent was not saved.
 * fix: Fixed the problem that a newly added item couldn't display admin columns

+= 1.5.3 =
+* add: pprf_parent_filter_conditions() to filter the parents dropdown for reassignment and duplication
+* add: Added a duplication funtionality